okebinda/base.api.python/README.md

 $ ./scripts/build.sh
 ```

-Additionaly you will need to manually log in to the local PostgreSQL server to enable some extensions for the development and test databases.
+Additionally you will need to manually log in to the local PostgreSQL server to enable some extensions for the development and test databases.
 Once the extensions are setup you can load the development data fixtures.
 (This is a temporary step until I get around to incorporating the extensions into the build script above.)

 ```ssh
 $ sudo bash